MandaarRao612/harbinger-v2023.01/README.md

 STEP 3 - copy this repository to your device: https://github.com/zaproxy/zap-api-python.git

-STEP 4 - go the location of this repository and run:
-	- python3 setup.py build
+STEP 4 - go the location of this repository and run: python3 setup.py build

-	- python3 setup.py install
+STEP 5 - once the build is ready run: python3 setup.py install

-DO STEPS 3 and 4 with this repository also: https://github.com/Grunny/zap-cli.git
+DO STEPS 3 to 5 with this repository also: https://github.com/Grunny/zap-cli.git

 AFTER THIS ALL THE NECESSARY DEPENDENCIES AND LIBRARIES WILL BE INSTALLED

+Navigate to the location of the code and run: python3 webscanner.py

 NOTE:
 opening code in pycharm might show error with importing the module 'zapv2'